schachmat/ingo/README.md

 * shorthand flags pointing to the same variable as another flag will not be written to the config file to reduce noise.
 Both short and long version will still show up in the `-h` output.
+* only rewrite the config file, when it would change
 * old flags, which are not used anymore are not removed
 * when old flags are found, a warning is printed to stderr (see example below)
-* flags must not contain the characters `:` and `=` as they are used as separator in the config file
+* flags must not contain the runes `:` and `=` and not start with `#` as these runes are used as separators and comment prefix in the config file
 * no sections, namespaces or FlagSets other than the default one

 ##Installation